perwendel/spark/README.md

 ---------------------------------

-Example showing how to use attributes:
+Example showing how to use attributes

 ```java
 import static spark.Spark.after;